Myanmar's government-in-exile finds friends in the Czech Republic | DW | 18.01.2022

 Havel kickstarted the campaign for Suu Kyi to receive the Nobel Peace Prize, which she won in 1991 while under house arrest.
 The same year, he wrote the preface to her best-selling collection of essays, Freedom from Fear.
 Thant, who received asylum in the Czech Republic in 2011, also credits Havel for welcoming him to the Czech Republic.

-"We have welcomed since the very beginning the creation of the National Unity Government," they added.
+"We have welcomed since the very beginning the creation of the National Unity Government," he added.
 "The NUG has our political support."
-The spokesman also said that the new Czech foreign minister, Jan Lipavský, will soon discuss the situation and further steps with NUG representatives.
+The spokesman also said that the new Czech Foreign Minister, Jan Lipavský, will soon discuss the situation and further steps with NUG representatives.

-Thant, who held talks with officials in the Foreign Ministry last week, expects Lipavsky to hold a call with the NUG's foreign minister in the coming weeks.
-If the Czech government does take a more hostile policy against Myanmar's junta it could push the EU's agenda in a similar direction as the Czech Republic takes on the EU presidency in the second half of this year.
+Thant, who held talks with officials in the foreign ministry last week, expects Lipavsky to hold a call with the NUG's foreign minister in the coming weeks.
+If the Czech government does pursue a more hostile policy against Myanmar's junta, it could push the EU's agenda in a similar direction as the Czech Republic takes on the EU presidency in the second half of this year.

 As well as a new round of sanctions, which will likely be imposed next month, Brussels has also called for an international arms embargo on Myanmar, which analysts think is unlikely.